uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: "A generally recognizable narrative device or [storytelling] convention [appearing in the footage].
 [Narrative] tropes rely on culturally mediated expectations to expedite the development of [stories, plots, beats, arcs, experiences, and] events.
 When overused or oversimplified, tropes often come at the expense of fair and inclusive representations" (Lee et al., "VGMS 4.2," 2024)

 This element will typically be repeated.
+It differs from the "Progression Trope" element, which focuses on players' decision-making, by focusing on devices and conventions that influence diegetic events and actions.

 See [TV Tropes](https://tvtropes.org/pmwiki/pmwiki.php/Main/VideoGameTropes) for definitions and examples of many tropes in this controlled vocabulary.
 The use of TV Tropes should be accompanied by peer-reviewed scholarship in Media and Game Studies.